 Most companies don’t build career ladders, or at least don’t make their employees aware of them.
 This is a huge missed opportunity.

 Today, we outlined what a career ladder is and how it can help.
-You also got an example of what an SDR to AE role career ladder could look like, as well as an exercise to try out with any team members who might be eager to advance upward.
+You also got an example of what a sales development rep to account executive role career ladder could look like, as well as an exercise to try out with any team members who might be eager to advance upward.